 Cons of refined coconut oil

-When dealing with refined coconut oil, there are also a few not as glamorous things you should know as well before making your purchasing decision.
+When dealing with refined coconut oil, there are also a few not as glamorous properties you should know as well before making your purchasing decision.

 Less depth of flavor